-Since the 2005 vintage the Sunset Vineyard Cabernet Sauvignon, together with Pinotage, Merlot, Shiraz and Petit Verdot from prime vineyards in the Stellenbosch region, have provided the winery with the grapes required to produce our range of classically styled red wines and a dry rosé.
+In 2000, in partnership with Dr John Hill, we bought a 13-hectare Stellenbosch farm “Avondson” and renamed it Sunset Vineyard.
+In 2002, after doing the necessary research and soil preparation, 6 hectares of the classic Bordeaux variety Cabernet Sauvignon were planted here.
+Since the 2005 vintage the Sunset Vineyard Cabernet Sauvignon, together with Pinotage, Merlot, Shiraz, Petit Verdot and Roobernet from other prime vineyards in the Stellenbosch region, have provided the winery with the grapes required to produce our range of classically styled wines.

-The climate in the “coastal region” of Stellenbosch is similar to the Mediterranean climate of some of the great vineyards of Europe as well as certain parts of California, Chile, and Australia.
+The climate in the “coastal region” of Stellenbosch is similar to the Mediterranean climate of some of the great vineyards of Europe as well as certain parts of California, Chile and Australia.
 Within the region of Stellenbosch, one also finds varying microclimates, specific to each vineyard.
 These microclimates are influenced by the proximity to the ocean, as well as the altitudes and aspects of the individual sites.